 This blog post was written by Anna Gold, M.S.W., R.S.W.

-Anna Gold earned her Master’s in Clinical Social Work in 1988 from Wilfrid Laurier University, in Waterloo, Ontario.
-Her first degree, from York University, had a focus on English Literature, with a love of language, stories, and literature influencing her work as a therapist and a writer.
-The combination of these two areas of study has greatly influenced her work as a therapist, with the power of our ‘stories’ and how we perceive and understand these of critical importance in the work of personal and relational growth.
+Anna Gold earned her Master’s in Social Work in 1988 from Wilfrid Laurier University in Waterloo, Ontario.
+Her first degree, from York University in Toronto, was in English Literature, with a love of language and stories drawing her more deeply into understanding how we make sense of our lives.
+The way in which we perceive and understand our own ‘stories’ became of critical importance to Anna in the work of personal and relational growth.
+Her combined passion for both clinical work and literature has greatly influenced her work as a therapist.

-Since her graduate studies, she has continued her accreditation in areas of Transactional Analysis, Trauma therapy, and Relationship Therapy.
-Anna works with the belief that it is in the depth of human connection that real understanding and healing can occur.
-Discovering a passion for working with couples Anna became a certified Imago Therapist and Workshop Presenter.
 As a lifelong resident of Waterloo Region, Anna has devoted her practice to this region.
 She has taught in the area of clinical skills in social work, has managed counseling services for the Brantford campus of Wilfrid Laurier University, and has worked in child welfare in protection, adoption, and fostering.
-Anna also provides consultation support to small business owners as well as not for profit organizations to support the improvement of communication skills and business practices.
-Anna is a clinical supervisor for therapists who are committed to the understanding that increased self-awareness and personal growth and reflection is a critical component of clinical competency.
+Anna also provides consulting support to small business owners as well as not for profit organizations to support the improvement of communication skills and business practices.
+Anna is a clinical supervisor for therapists who are committed to the understanding that increased self-awareness, personal growth, and self-reflection are critical components of clinical competency.